mikefinneran-sudo/persistent-memory/QUICKREF.md

 ### Switch Projects
 ```
-You: "Pause LifeHub, work on WalterFetch"
+You: "Pause LifeHub, work on ProjectX"
 ```

 ### Create New Project